Launching in 2018, ➰➰➰ is a triannual magazine somewhat preoccupied by recursion. For the time being, this magazine has editors and contributors.

 Recursion is everywhere.
 It’s in the shape of the coastline, a thing whose whole is the same shape as its parts.
 It’s in the recipe for sourdough, which requires a bit of sourdough in order to begin.
 It’s in the way plants grow.
 It is fractals and rhizomes, in nature and in art.
 It’s in the geometricity of ancient Islamic patterns and the puzzling nature of M.C.
 Escher drawings.
 It is the Morton Salt girl and her estranged sisters, those Russian nested dolls.

 Yet – though recursion is solidly a part of our world, in some sense it threatens to go beyond.
 It’s in the plausibility of an infinitely expanding universe, in the mathematics of a black hole.
 Recursion brushes uncomfortably against infinity, evoking the monstrousness of the abyss.
-We can laugh about the 3D printer that prints itself, but the notion stops being cute when we consider the same thing of artificial intelligence.
+We can scoff at the 3D printer that prints itself, but the notion stops being cute when we consider the same thing of artificial intelligence.
 For, if recursion permits a thing to be found in itself, and the thing itself is the ability to create – or to think – then where does that spiral staircase lead?

 These, of course, are the silly preoccupations of people who’ve read too much sci-fi and wasted their youth on Monty Python.
 Recursion is just a mathematical phenomenon, one every bit as boring as addition and subtraction.
 The only power recursion has is its ability to charm the overeducated into imagining there’s more to it.